nordstream3/FOC/README.md

 FOC is short of Field Oriented Control and KING is because it's the King.
 The hardware is separated in 3 sub-modules: Power, STM32F405 FOC/PILL, and the main module with FOC related components.
 The board is intended for "small" electric vehicles like Skateboards, OneWheels, Bicycles, Robotics, Boats, and is designed in sub-modules as a reference design for further development.

+The standard design includes 12 mosfets, but it will also work with just 6 fets.
+You choose.

 ## Features
 * 75V/300A continuous rating
 * 18s battery voltage rating